Skip to content

 A business text messaging service offers a vastly better customer experience than just having a separate phone number you use for work.
 Here’s how:

-• Advanced messaging features: Business text services come with a host of advanced messaging features that make you more productive and more efficient with your texting channel, including scheduled messages, auto-replies, and snippets (templated texts).
+• Advanced messaging features: Business text services come with a host of advanced messaging features that make you more productive and efficient with your texting channel, including scheduled messages, auto-replies, and snippets (templated texts).

 • Work-life balance: A regular cell number is accessible to your customers 24/7.
 With business text services, you can set business hours that give you the ability to set boundaries when you’re out of the office.
 You can set up auto-replies that let your customers know when they can expect a response from you or your team.